This post has been medically reviewed by Dr. Sarah Mathis, D.O.

 At some point, hopefully, we will get a good study that looks at different levels of CoQ10 dosage per day and its effectiveness on egg health, but until then, you need to base your dosage on what kind you are taking, and discuss with your doctor!

-If all else fails, the research seems to imply that for egg health a good dosage is 200mg- 300mg of a highly bio-available like the Bio-Quinone, or 600 mg of a less bio-available CoQ10.
+The research seems to imply that for egg health a good dosage is 200mg- 300mg of a highly bio-available like the Bio-Quinone, or 600 mg of a less bio-available CoQ10.
+Of course, discuss with your doctor!

 When taking a really high-quality CoQ10, watch out for insomnia.
 Some tricks to beat it are below!

-How to take CoQ10 for the best absorption!
+11. How to take CoQ10 for fertility for the best absorption!

 - Take them spaced out in the morning so you don’t get insomnia at night.
 I try to avoid taking CoQ10 after noon, some people can take until 5pm.
 So, for three doses, it would be something like 7 am, 8:30 am, 10 am.